ysglh/DeepVideoAnalytics/readme.md

 ````bash
 git clone https://github.com/AKSHAYUBHAT/DeepVideoAnalytics && cd DeepVideoAnalytics/docker && docker-compose up
 ````
-### Installation for machines with GPU or AWS P2.xlarge instances

-#### Machine with NVidia GPU with Docker and nvidia-docker installed
+### Your machine NVidia GPU with Docker and nvidia-docker installed
 Replace docker-compose by nvidia-docker-compose, the Dockerfile uses tensorflow gpu base image and appropriate version of pytorch.
 The Makefile for Darknet is also modified accordingly.
 This code was tested using an older NVidia Titan GPU and nvidia-docker.

 ```bash
 pip install --upgrade nvidia-docker-compose
 git clone https://github.com/AKSHAYUBHAT/DeepVideoAnalytics && cd DeepVideoAnalytics/docker_GPU && ./rebuild.sh && nvidia-docker-compose up
 ```
-##### AWS EC2 AMI available
+### On AWS EC2 with a GPU enabled P2 instance
+We provide an AMI will all dependancies such as docker & drivers.
 Start a P2.xlarge instance with **ami-b3cc1fa5** (N. Virginia), ports 8000, 6006, 8888 open (preferably to only your IP) and run following command after ssh'ing into the machine.
 ```bash
 cd deepvideoanalytics && git pull && cd docker_GPU && ./rebuild.sh && nvidia-docker-compose up
 ```